timb-machine-mirrors/pfuntner-toys/doc/json-shell.md

 ## Notes

 - The tool leans heavily on the Python [`cmd` module](https://docs.python.org/3/library/cmd.html) and does the following:
-  - Tab-completion for subcommand verbs and potential arguments
+  - Tab-completion for subcommand verbs and potential arguments (keys)
-  - Command history:
-    - History: Use the up and down arrows to go through subcommands previously issued
+  - Command history: Use the up and down arrows to go through subcommands previously issued
-    - Editing: use the left and right arrows to move around a subcommand to make changes
+  - Command editing: use the left and right arrows to move around a subcommand to make changes
 - I have ideas for more subcommands:
   - Changing the JSON object:
     - Adding elements